 How to Make Sure Your Logo Reflects Your Creative Business

-We’ve been reviewing A LOT of creative business’ websites recently and logo design keeps coming up as a topic that people are interested in.
-It also often happens to be an element that many creative businesses can improve upon.
+We’ve been reviewing A LOT of websites recently.
+Logo design keeps coming up as a topic that people are interested in.
+It also often happens to be an element that many creative businesses can improve.
 In the spirit of giving the people what they want, we dug through our spreadsheet of great websites to surface logo design inspiration that will help you understand how to make sure your logo reflects your creative business.

-A logo is not going to make or break a press moment, but it’s another touchpoint that shows how you think about design, how seriously you take your business.
-If you have an outdated, blurry logo it may be hard to inspire confidence with an editor, or customer.
-With that in mind, your logo shouldn’t be an afterthought, like a simple web font, it should be an intentionally designed graphic that reflects your POV.
+A logo is not going to make or break a press moment.
+But, it is another touchpoint that shows how you think about design, how seriously you take your business.
+If you have an outdated, blurry logo, it’s hard to inspire confidence with an editor, customer, or wholesale partner.

 We love a Show, Don’t Tell moment, so to give you concrete examples, we’ve surfaced logo design inspiration from twelve creative companies across textile design, ceramics, architecture, lighting, furniture design, fine art, and accessories.
 Stylistically, the logo designs below range from contemporary and fun to classic and sophisticated.